atneik/DaemonServer/README.txt

 Contents
 =============================
 	1. About

 	2. Build & Run
 		2.1	*nix
 		2.2	Windows VS
 		2.3	Xcode

 	3. Usage
+		3.1 Client
+		3.2 Server
+		3.3 Server as daemon
+		3.4 How to kill a daemon Server

 	4. DOC

 1. About